rstatsinger/contrast-java-webgoat-docker/README.md

 Open a terminal and go to the lab directory.
 Run the following command:

 ```
-run
+run.sh
 ```

 You can also run `docker-compose up` directly instead.
 When the build completes and the container is run, open [http://localhost:8080/WebGoat](http://localhost:8080/WebGoat) in your browser and you're ready!

 ## Cause Some Trouble!

-Now that WebGoat is running you can start to trigger bad behavior.
+Now that WebGoat is running you can start to trigger OWASP Top Ten vulnerabilities and attacks.
 Feel free to play around or follow along in the lab instructions at [Lab-WebGoat.pdf](Lab-WebGoat.pdf).

 ## View the Results